Islamic University of Technology: ACI IUT Student Chapter

 The initiative to start the ACI IUT Student Chapter was taken by students and faculty member of CEE department in April 2020.
 The Student Chapter started its journey on 4 May 2020.

+Alumni

-Alumni association
+IUT Alumni Association (IUTAA)

-IUT Alumni Association (IUTAA) was formed in 2004 by IUT alumni to establish a common platform for social, cultural and professional exchanges among the alumni.
-IUTAA is run by a thirteen member executive committee led by the President of the association.
+IUT Alumni Association was formed in 2004 by IUT alumni to establish a common platform for social, cultural and professional exchanges among the alumni.
+IUTAA is run by a thirteen-member executive committee led by the President of the association.
 The executive committee is elected by the registered graduates through a voting process.
-The association maintains an office in IUT campus.
+The association maintains an office on IUT campus.